Rickyliusparta/GameProject/README.md

 #Amaze

-This is a browser based game, only works bying accessing the file from the user account and GitHub.
+This is a browser based game, only works by accessing the file from the user account and GitHub.

 ##Project Objective: